rojo-rbx/rbx-dom/docs/xml.md

 ## SharedStrings

 This element acts as a repository for `SharedString` definitions.
-There MAY be zero or one `SharedStrings` element per file. `SharedString` elements must be under the `roblox` element.
+There MAY be zero or one `SharedStrings` element per file.
+All `SharedStrings` elements must be under the `roblox` element.

 There are no attributes required for this element.

 ## SharedString
 [SharedString-def]: #sharedstring

 This element defines a single `SharedString` value for reference by [Type Elements](#type-elements).
-There MAY be zero or more `SharedString` elements per file. `SharedStrings` elements must be under the `SharedStrings` element.
+There MAY be zero or more `SharedString` elements per file. `SharedString` elements must be under the `SharedStrings` element.

 This element shares a name with a type element.
 That element is documented [here][SharedString-use].